ycpcs/cs320-spring2024/syllabus.md

 -   Develop analysis and design models
 -   Critique analysis and design models to suggest possible improvements
 -   Use analysis/design models to guide implementation
--   Use analsysis/design models to create an agile development schedule through regular sprints
+-   Use analsysis/design models to create an agile development schedule using regular sprints
 -   Use version control to track software issues, changes, and develop a project in a team-based setting
 -   Assess and ensure software quality using unit tests, system tests, metrics, and static analysis
 -   Understand the software lifecycle